With the Project:

 Richmond Vale Academy’s Energy Compliance Project

-St. Vincent and the Grenadines are vulnerable to all major types of natural hazards.
+St. Vincent and the Grenadines is vulnerable to all major types of natural hazards.
 The islands’ geographic location makes it particularly susceptible to floods, hurricanes, earthquakes and volcanic eruptions.
 As a result of these challenges, Richmond Vale Academy took decisive action to launch the St. Vincent Climate Compliance Conference from 2012 – 2021.
-The aim of the conference is to bring people together, to identify and undertake concrete climate change adaptation projects.
+The aim of the conference is to bring people together to identify and undertake concrete climate change adaptation projects.

 Get inspired by national winners 2020 and have a look at exciting and unique environmental solutions from all around the world!

 Thank you to our partners!